xtremeyou/lightbnb/README.md

 # lightbnb
-LightBnB is a AirBnB kind've site that focuses on the backend, specically the database
+LightBnB is a AirBnB kind've project where it's focuses is on the backend, specically the database.

 ## Features
 1. Create Listings